Cambrian Line: Llanbadarn level-crossing incident

+2024 Talerddig Incident

+At 19:30 on 21 October 2024, the Shrewsbury to Aberystwyth service and the Machynlleth to Shrewsbury services collided outside of the village of Llanbrynmair, Powys.
+The incident resulted in one death and fifteen injuries.
+Initial inspections by the RAIB found evidence of low rail head adhesion.

 Services

-As of 2016, the Aberystwyth line has a near-hourly service and twelve direct trains between Aberystwyth and Shrewsbury daily, with several extended to or from Birmingham International.
+As of May 2023, the Aberystwyth line has a near-hourly service and twelve direct trains between Aberystwyth and Shrewsbury daily, with several extended to or from Birmingham International.
 Trains to Pwllheli typically operate once every two hours, either as separate connecting services running to/from Machynlleth, or as portions attached to Aberystwyth services with trains dividing or joining at Machynlleth as necessary.

 Trains now run more frequently than before: resignalling of the railway and other infrastructure changes have allowed more trains to run to and from Aberystwyth since 2015.
-Connections are better too, as some trains run through from Birmingham New Street to Birmingham International and some also stop at Smethwick Galton Bridge from December 2009.
+Connections are better too, as some trains run through from Birmingham New Street to Birmingham International.
 From the 1990s until 2015, a service had typically been provided between Birmingham and Aberystwyth every two hours, with a reduced service on Sundays.

-The last scheduled freight over the line was in 1993.
-In 2003, freight multiple unit trials were undertaken for five weeks, transporting timber from Aberystwyth, via Wrexham General railway station to the Kronospan woodchip factory in Chirk.
-The trial used a pair of British Rail MPV units sandwiched around a rake of seven open-sided timber wagons.
-An additional trial was held on 29 April 2022 pulled by a pair of Class 37 locomotives owned by Network Rail, thanks to a partnership with the freight operator Colas Rail.
-The Class 37s were used, as they are one of few locomotives equipped with ETCS signalling used on the line, and due to their ability to haul the train over the steep gradients along the line.
+From December 2009 to December 2022, connections were available through calls at Smethwick Galton Bridge.

+Freight services over the line were absent for many years, after regular oil trains were halted in 1993.
+However, trials in 2003 and again in 2022 have led to the introduction of a regularly weekly train transporting timber from Aberystwyth to the Kronospan woodchip factory in Chirk.
+Trains are operated by Colas Rail but are hauled by Class 97 locomotives belonging to Network Rail, due to the need for trains on the route to be compatible with the ETCS signalling used on the line (97/37 combinations with the 97 in front of the 37 can also be used).
+The 2003 trial, by contrast, had used a pair of British Rail MPV units sandwiched around a rake of seven open-sided timber wagons.